jnozzi/cocoadev.com/markdown/PrintingHeadersAndFooters.md

 **Question: Does the Cocoa Printing architecture have support for headers and footers, in the sense of it shows on every page automatically like you'd expect in a word processor?
-I seem to recall reading in the General/AppKit docs that it does, but I can't find it again.
+I seem to recall reading in the AppKit docs that it does, but I can't find it again.
 If so, how do you implement it?
-Any help's appreciated. --General/LoganCollins**
+Any help's appreciated. --LoganCollins**

 **Answer:**
 Apple provides the following documentation.